dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker run --rm -it -p 8000:80 aspnetapp:alpine
 ```

+You can view in the app in your browser in the same way as demonstrated earlier.

 You can use `docker images` to see the images you've built and to compare file sizes:

 ```console